Voting Resources for On-Campus Students

 Vote by Mail Deadlines

 - Applications for mail-in or absentee ballots must be received by the county election office by 5 p.m. on Tuesday, Oct.
-27. However, the Get Out the Vote Committee strongly recommends you request your ballot as soon as possible.
+26.

-In 2020, Pennsylvania mail-in ballots can be returned two ways.
+Pennsylvania mail-in ballots can be returned two ways.
 Either by mail or in person to the county election office or other official designated location, such as a ballot dropbox, by 8 p.m. on Election Day, Tuesday.
-If you mail in your ballot, it must be postmarked by 8 p.m. on Election Day, Tuesday, Nov.
-3 AND received by the county election office by 5 p.m. on Friday, Nov.
-6.
+If you mail in your ballot, it must be received by 8 p.m. on Election Day, Tuesday, Nov.
+2.

 After you've requested your mail-in ballot, you can track the status.
 Once you receive your mail-in ballot, the Get Out the Vote Committee recommends completing it and mailing or dropping it off as soon as possible.
 A few important reminders about completing your mail-in ballot: